garbetjie/docker-jekyll/README.md

 # docker-jekyll

-Simple Jekyll image that has `gsutil` installed to be able to deploy a built Jekyll site to Cloud Storage.
+Very simple Docker image that has some basic gems required for building Jekyll blogs.